What Every Brand Needs to Know to Use Color Effectively

 Monochromatic colors are made up of tints and shades of a single color.
 Tints are mixed with white or a lighter color, and shades are mixed with black or a darker color.

-Adobe Spark takes some of the guesswork out of choosing color by suggesting professionally designed color palettes you can use in your designs, but having a basic understanding of these color relationships will help you be more intentional in your content creation.
+Adobe Creative Cloud Express takes some of the guesswork out of choosing color by suggesting professionally designed color palettes you can use in your designs, but having a basic understanding of these color relationships will help you be more intentional in your content creation.

 2. Seek inspiration.

 Now that you have a better understanding about color theory and harmony, you can start to focus on choosing colors for your brand.
 While we are talking about using color intentionally, sometimes you can feel completely stuck on what colors can work.
 Step away from the computer and look to your surroundings for inspiration—architecture, nature, fabrics, paintings are all great sources.
 As you look for these, write down HOW you felt as you encountered these colors.
 Make sure it aligns with the feeling you are trying to evoke.
 It’s also helpful to notice how color pallets work in design and in the natural world.
 Check out the multitude of shades that appear in these landscapes from Design-Seeds: